 Potential Side Effects of TMS

-TMS has very few risks and side effects associated with the procedure.
+TMS Therapy has very few risks and side effects associated with the procedure.
 There has been no reported evidence suggesting that TMS therapy has any effect on a person’s long or short-term memory.
-The most common side effects we see with TMS therapy are headaches or migraines and some potential scalp irritation or discomfort.
+The most common side effects we see with TMS Therapy are headaches or migraines and some potential scalp irritation or discomfort.
 This can commonly occur both during or after treatment.
 TMS side effects are mild and generally improve with each session performed as our patients becomes more comfortable with the TMS treatment.
 There is potential for TMS Therapy to cause a seizure, but this is extremely rare.
 The TMS Therapy Global Network Team is here to discuss risk factors and any concerns you might have with you in advance.